-If you think there's any chance that you may suffer from this or any related condition, see a doctor.
+If you think there's any chance that you may suffer from these or any related conditions, see a doctor.
 You should never leave your brain's health up to chance, because your brain is simply too important to take those types of risks.

-However, it should be noted that in most of those cases, the slurred speech is long lasting.
+However, it should be noted that in most cases where slurred speech is caused by the diagnoses above, the slurred speech is long lasting.
 It may fade in and out over the course of a lifespan, but rarely a few hours or less.
 It's possible, which is why this isn't a risk you should take to chance, but it's uncommon.

-- Overactive Thoughts – One of the key reasons that some people slur their words is because anxiety makes it so hard to focus their brain.
+- Overactive Thoughts One of the key reasons that some people slur their words is because anxiety makes it hard to focus.
 Stress can affect recall and mental accuracy, and extreme anxiety can cause you to be so far "in your head" that it is extremely difficult to get words out.
-In a way, anxiety makes your brain work too hard, and when it does some of the other things your brain needs to do don't work as well – like speaking.
+In a way, anxiety makes your brain work too hard, and when it does some of the other things your brain needs to do don't work as well - like speaking.

-- Anxiety Medications – Slurred speech is the side effect of many different anxiety medications.
-Most often it's because these medications act as muscle relaxants and make it harder and harder to move the muscles in your mouth and face.
+- Anxiety Medications Slurred speech is the side effect of many different anxiety medications.
+Most often it's because these medications also act as muscle relaxants and make it harder to move the muscles in your mouth and face.

-- Tiredness, Caffeine, and More – Several fairly normal issues can also affect speech.
+- Tiredness, Caffeine, and More Several fairly normal issues can also affect speech.
 For example, those that are very tired may be more prone to slurred speech because their brain is not functioning as well as normal.
-Tiredness (as well as a lack of caffeine for those with caffeine addiction and other issues that may affect alertness) slows the brain down to the point where both muscles and function work less effectively.
+Tiredness (as well as a lack of caffeine for those with caffeine addiction and other issues that may affect alertness) slows the brain down to the point where muscles may work less effectively.

 These are just some of the reasons that anxiety may be responsible for slurred speech.
 It should also be noted that some slurred speech once in a while is normal even in those without anxiety.
 But when you have anxiety, it's easy to feel as though your problems speaking mean "something more" than what someone without anxiety would think.